-DOING BUSINESS IN TAJIKISTAN
+DOING BUSINESS IN TAJIKISTAN IN 2017

 Since 2003, Healy Consultants Group PLC has assisted our Clients with business registration in Tajikistan.
 Our services include i) Tajikistan company incorporation ii) government license registration iii) corporate bank account opening services in Tajikistan iv) employee recruitment v) visa strategies and vi) office rental solutions.